 Tree of Remembrance

 The Tree of Rememberance in Holywells Park, Ipswich was purchased in 2016 to offer local bereaved parents the opportunity to honour their baby in a simple, quiet way.
 Each leaf is engraved with the name, date of birth and a short message for a baby lost in pregnancy or the neonatal period.
-Each leaf costs £40 and is paid for through continuous fundraising events held by the Baby Bereavement Support Group.
-All donations to subsidise the cost of the leaf are gratefully received through the Colchester & Ipswich Hospitals Charity.
+The leaves are paid for through continuous fundraising events held by the Baby Bereavement Support Group.
+We do not charge for the leaves (which are £40 each) but all donations to subsidise the cost of the leaf are gratefully received through the Colchester & Ipswich Hospitals Charity.